bcgov/bcrs-shared-components/README.md

 ### 4. Install dependencies

 ```
-npm i                    // if new repo, first use Node < 16, then you can use Node 16
+npm i                    // if new repo
 npm i --global lerna     // if you didn't do this previously
 ```